-(c) Work with the Ohio board of regents "OBR" to develop a veteran-friendly campus that increases the opportunity for service members and veterans to succeed academically.
+(c) Work with the Ohio department of higher education ("ODHE") to develop a veteran-friendly campus that increases the opportunity for service members and veterans to succeed academically.

-(d) Work with other Ohio institutions of higher education to inseminate and share promising practices for serving service members and veteran effectively.
+(d) Work with other Ohio institutions of higher education to disseminate and share promising practices for serving service members and veterans effectively.

-(e) Promote veteran-friendly campuses by utilizing the "OBR" structure to disseminate and share promising practices statewide for serving service member and veterans effectively.
+(e) Promote veteran-friendly campuses by utilizing the "ODHE's" structure to disseminate and share promising practices statewide for serving service members and veterans effectively.

 (f) Train appropriate faculty and staff to increase awareness of the mindset and unique needs of service members and veterans returning from combat zones and/or tours of duty overseas.

-(g) Create "safe zones" for service member and veterans through a student service member/veteran club, organization, or association and campus-wide awareness training.
+(g) Create "safe zones" for service members and veterans through a student service member/veteran club, organization, or association and campus-wide awareness training.